wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 only the required bits; as a result, any unconstrained bits will default to 0.

-A particularly pedantic critic might point out that this limits us to sampling collisions from a proper subset of the full collision space.
-This is true, but the subset is big enough that we've still got more collisions than we'll ever need.
-Plus, I think the code reads better this way, and it runs marginally faster than the alternative.[^6]
+A particularly pedantic critic might point out that this limits us to sampling collisions from a proper subset of the full collision space.[^6] This is true - but it's a big subset, with more collisions than we'll ever need, so I'm not too concerned.
+Plus, I think the code reads better this way, and it runs marginally faster.
+It would be interesting to measure whether it influences the success probability by introducing any biases in later states.

 [^6]: The alternative would be to initialize m_4 to `random.getrandbits(32)`, zero all the bits we've got constraints on, then proceed as above.
 That's not too difficult, but I just don't feel like it's really _necessary_ either, and -- as I keep finding myself saying -- the code is simpler this way.

 # $$a_6$$

-We're just going to skip over $$c_5$$ and $$b_5$$ because they are finnicky.
+We're just going to skip over $$c_5$$ and $$b_5$$, as they are not easy to work with.

 $$a_6$$ is another state whose constraints can sometimes interfere with our round-one constraints.
 The failure rate is low but nonzero.
 My (somewhat lazy)